 Early Steps has an open plan layout with an additional room for naps, group-time, or extra-curricular activities.
 Age groups are not segregated and are mixed within the nursery, providing a family atmosphere, enabling children to flourish developmentally and socially, and helping to build their self-confidence.
 At this impressionable stage of their lives children learn so much; younger children learn from observing and witnessing the ways in which older children play and interact, and they are stimulated by the play ideas and more developed vocabulary of older children.
 The older children in turn often take up a caring, protective role toward younger children and provide role-models for more complex play skills; they enjoy the responsibility and value praise when they help others - an important developmental stage in their readiness for school.
 In line with the increasing globalisation of the world we live in, Early Steps celebrates the rich diversity of cultures around the world and in our cosmopolitan community.

 Our external learning space overlooks the wooded Heaton Mersey 'Bowl', providing further opportunities for children to develop their social, physical, and communication skills.
-The locality of so much green space offers children the freedom to explore the natural environment under the close supervision of our enthusiastic teachers.
+The locality of so much green space offers children the freedom to explore the natural environment through our forest school classes, which are carried out under the close supervision of our enthusiastic teachers.
 (Any trips out have a ratio of 1:2, with parental permission sought in advance).
 In caring for and teaching the future generation we also introduce children to looking after their environment.
 The nursery has its own recycling unit, and compost.
 We aim to reduce the use of single-use-plastic and hope in time to have solar panels installed on the roof to minimise our carbon footprint.

 We also have an Early Steps' community board for parents/carers to advertise their own businesses, news, and events.